zardra/nuclide/docs/_docs/languages/hack.md

 Set [breakpoints](/docs/features/debugger/#basics__breakpoints) in your code.

-Once you decide the type of debugging you plan to do, click `Attach`.
-This will bring up the debugger UI and stop at the first breakpoint you set.
+Once you decide the type of debugging you plan to do, click **Attach**.
+This will bring up the Debugger UI and stop at the first breakpoint you set.

 You can then follow the [basic debugging information](/docs/features/debugger/#basics) provided above and use the additional features of the Output Window, Evaluation and other HHVM-specific